 - The 15 Minute Habit That Will Change Your Marriage

-If you've gone through the above steps and decided that it's time to share with your spouse, I highly recommend a resource like Consecrated Conversations as a way to talk about those important marriage issues in a holy, God-honoring, grace-filled way with your spouse.
+If you're ready for better communication in your marriage, I highly recommend Consecrated Conversations as a way to talk about those important marriage issues in a holy, God-honoring, grace-filled way with your spouse.